julian28295/HighResMIP_NA_SST_Euro_heat/README.md

 * 3) *HighResMIP_ERA5_AMV.ipynb* - This notebook includes the calculation of the AMV of the HighResMIP models and their relationship to the composites of the European T2m anomalies.
 Results are shown in Fig. 5 and Fig. S7, S8.

-* 4) *HighResMIP_bootstrap_composites.ipynb* - This notebook contains the bootstrap analysis used for the significance of Fig. 4c,d.

-* 5) *HadISST_AMV.ipynb* - This notebook calculates the AMV based on the HadISST data set.
+* 4) *HadISST_AMV.ipynb* - This notebook calculates the AMV based on the HadISST data set.
 The results are used for Fig. 5.

-Further, the respository contains three python scripts:
+Further, the respository contains four python scripts:

 * 1) *HighResMIP_bootstrap_map_composites_SST_T2m.py*
 * 2) *HighResMIP_bootstrap_map_composites_Z300.py*
 * 3) *HighResMIP_bootstrap_map_composites_SLHF.py*
+* 4) *HighResMIP_bootstrap_map_composites_pr.py*

-These python scripts are used for the bootstrap analysis used for the significance of the map anomalies of the three variables SST&T2m, Z300, SLHF shown in Fig. 3 and Fig. S4.
+These python scripts are used for the bootstrap analysis used for the significance of the map anomalies of the four variables SST&T2m, Z300, SLHF, pr shown in Fig. 3, Fig. 4c,d and Fig. S4.